-- The section judge must declare a fault only when he/she is convinced that a fault has been committed.
-In case of a protest, he/she must be able to explain clearly and definitively how the fault was committed. - If the section judge is in doubt whether a fault has occurred, he/she can consult the adjacent section judge in order to confirm their notes.
+- 5403.3.1 The section judge must declare a fault only when he/she is convinced that a fault has been committed.
+In case of a protest, he/she must be able to explain clearly and definitively how the fault was committed. - 5403.3.2 If the section judge is in doubt whether a fault has occurred, he/she can consult the adjacent section judge in order to confirm their notes.
 He/she can even request via a member of the Jury that the competition be briefly interrupted, so that the tracks on the course may be checked. - 5403.3.3 The opinions of the public cannot be allowed to influence their judgment.
-Section gate judges must form their own opinion. - Each section judge who has recorded a disqualifying / sanction fault or who has been witness to an incident leading to a provisional re-run must be available to the Jury until after the settlement of any protests. - It is the responsibility of the Technical Delegate to dismiss a section judge who is waiting to be called by the Jury.
+Section gate judges must form their own opinion. - 5403.3.4 Each section judge who has recorded a disqualifying / sanction fault or who has been witness to an incident leading to a provisional re-run must be available to the Jury until after the settlement of any protests. - 5403.3.5 It is the responsibility of the Technical Delegate to dismiss a section judge who is waiting to be called by the Jury.
 It is recommended that for identification purposes section judges should be issued and wears bibs.
 The organiser may assemble them, if necessary, for final instructions in the presence of the Chief section Judge.
 If needed, the TD can participate in this session.

-- The organiser should appoint a Chief Section Judge and supply a number of replacement section judges who could replace section judges during a competition should there appear to be any need for replacement. - 5403.3.7 Immediate Announcement of Sanctions / Faults / IRM's
+- 5403.3.6 The organiser should appoint a Chief Section Judge and supply a number of replacement section judges who could replace section judges during a competition should there appear to be any need for replacement. - 5403.3.7 Immediate Announcement of Sanctions / Faults / IRM's

-Particularly in Finals, the section judge can immediately signal a fault/IRM.
+Particularly in heat formats and in Finals, the section judge should immediately signal a fault/IRM.

-- The immediate indication of a fault/IRM can be made in the following way: Via radio communication devices provided by the organiser.
-The jury members must be on the same radio channel as the section judge to hear instantly any faults, disqualification or faults committed by the competitor. - The immediate announcement does not relieve the section judge from recording all incidents on his/her section judge protocol sheet.
+- 5403.3.7.1 The immediate indication of a fault/IRM can be made in the following way: Via radio communication devices provided by the organiser.
+The jury members must be on the same radio channel as the section judge to hear instantly any faults, disqualification or faults committed by the competitor. - 5403.3.7.2 The immediate announcement does not relieve the section judge from recording all incidents on his/her section judge protocol sheet.
 In the qualification phase the section judge protocol sheet will be collected by the Chief of Sections Judges.
 In the heats phase the chief of section judges might not collect the protocol sheet but they must be available to the jury until the end of the competition for review, if required.